-ID 3009

-Manager Harrison, Sophie

-Handler Goodier, Mr Chris

-Opened 23/09/2021

-Consequence (current) Major - 4

-Likelihood (current) Possible - 3

-Risk level (current) High Risk

-Risk level (Target) High Risk

-Rating (current)

-Description IF there are challenges in the supply of consumables or services THEN this could result in a failure to provide continuity of services, resulting in the inability to operate on patients.
+ID 3009 Manager Harrison, Sophie Handler Goodier, Mr Chris Opened 23/09/2021 Consequence (current) Major - 4 Likelihood (current) Possible - 3 Risk level (current) High Risk Risk level (Target) High Risk Rating (current) 12 Description IF there are challenges in the supply of consumables or services THEN this could result in a failure to provide continuity of services, resulting in the inability to operate on patients.
 Contracts are entered into the Atamis Contract register and a classification is entered based on the Government Commercial Function tiering tool.
 Controls in place Additionally, a risk score is assigned to each contract to indicate the level of risk to the Trust based on criticality of supply, ease of change and size of supply market.
 This determines the level of contract management that the lead stakeholder will need to apply.
 For each new procurement cycle the Trust carries out a market review of the goods/services being delivered to determine the most appropriate strategy to apply to reduce the level of risk to the Trust.
 This may include splitting the contract in to multiple parts so that there is not a reliance on a single provider.
 Risk Assessors recommended actions to further reduce the risk An assessment to be completed in conjunction with clinical engineering and department leads to understand and document the relationship between equipment and consumables so that those that are locked together are documented.
 The new Supply Chain Manager will be tasked with monitoring all Important Customer Notices issued by NHS Supply Chain and reviewing these against the Trust's product portfolio to ensure mitigating steps can be taken prior to any impact on the Trust.
 Spot checks of department Business Continuity Plans to be carried out by Procurement for all Gold and Silver contracts with results recorded in the Atamis Contract Register to ensure steps are being taken to understand risks and put in place preventative measures.
 Assurance Procurement contract database.
 Management of suppliers through regular contract meetings.
 Tender processes that consider resilience.

-Gaps in Assurance No gaps noted at present

-Levels of Assurance (182) Adequate

-BAF risks - Does this risk have an action plan on Datix?
-(179) No

-Progress notes [Goodier, Mr Chris - 14/02/2025] Some minor progress in updating the Business Continuity and Disaster Recovery (BCDR) and Exit Plans.
-No progress on the consumables/equipment review yet due to year end issues on resource availability.
-Have logged a call with the senior developer for the Atamis contract module regarding the setting of recurring reminders.
-Once in place, reminders will be sent out via that system to all contract owners.

-Committee Responsible for the Risk Performance Committee, The Board

-Date last reviewed 14/02/2025

-Review date 14/03/2025

-Directorate Trust wide - All Directorates Involved

-Trust Objectives 2022-24 1.
+Gaps in Assurance No gaps noted at present Levels of Assurance (182) Adequate BAF risks - Does this risk have an action plan on Datix?
+(179) No [Goodier, Mr Chris - 11/04/2025] To date we have not seen any major impact to supply chains following the recent announcements on Tariffs imposed by the US.
+A large number of the consumables purchased from US companies are routed through Holland and procured via NHS Supply Chain (NHS SC).
+Progress notes We are continuing to see some issues with the supply of Johnson & Johnson sutures globally but alternatives are available and in stock on NHS SC.
+No impact on BAU activity.
+38% of Gold and Silver Business Continuity and Disaster Recovery and Exit plans still under review Committee Responsible for the Risk Performance Committee, The Board Date last reviewed 11/04/2025 Review date 11/05/2025 Directorate Trust wide - All Directorates Involved Trust Objectives 2022-24 1.
 Deliver clinical excellence